Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Introduction

 In this paper, we overcome these technical problems by systematically deriving the measurement-adapted time-coarse graining (MaTCG) method with an explicit formula for the TCG superoperators at arbitrary orders.
 In addition, we also develop a diagrammatic representation for each term in those superoperators, which is not only a convenient tool for visualizing the various corrections from MaTCG, but also a helpful conceptual technique for predicting the types of possible effective superoperators that can arise from a particular microscopic Hamiltonian.
 In the same way that Feynman diagrams can be considered as decomposition of the Dyson series into distinct (virtual) processes, each TCG diagram also represents a particular combination of (virtual) processes contributing to a superoperator in the effective quantum master equation (EQME).
 The resulting EQME has two added benefits: (i) it provides an interpretable series expansion for physical processes, ordered by their relevance to experimental preparation and measurement, and (ii) it is much less stiff in numerical simulations compared to the original microscopic von-Neumann equation, and can be integrated with considerably less computational resource.
 One important technical problem that we address here is that the coarse-graining procedure is applied starting with the original many-body system-bath Hamiltonian to derive an EQME that is informed by non-linear mixing processes that down- or up-convert excitations from the electromagnetic environment of the oscillator system.
 This stands in contrast to earlier studies that have analyzed coarse-graining directly on a Lindbladian~\cite{Lee_Noh_and_Kim}.

-The sections of this paper are organized as follows: Section \ref{Sec: TCG perturbation theory} introduces the TCG perturbation theory where we present a closed-form formula for the TCG master equation at each order assuming that the interaction-picture Hamiltonian admits a Fourier expansion in the frequency domain; we also propose a diagrammatic representation for each superoperator coefficient in the master equation.
-Section \ref{Sec: TCG open quantum systems} discusses the time-coarse grained dynamics of open quantum systems in the system+bath formalism, and shows how a reduced Markovian master equation for the system can be derived from the EQME of the system+bath density matrix.
-We show how TCG provides natural justification for the Markov and secular approximations in the derivation of the Lindblad master equation (LME), and extend the LME to account for finite time resolutions.
-Section \ref{Sec: Spin_Cavity} investigates a toy model of the dispersive readout of a spin with a linear cavity mode, and discusses in detail the effective corrections and emergent dynamics obtained at each order in the corresponding EQME.
-In particular we find measurement-induced spin energy jumps which have not been captured by any effective Hamiltonian methods in the literature.
-Section \ref{Sec: the readout problem} applies the MaTCG to an experimentally-relevant model of the transmon readout problem, where we demonstrate the emergence of drive-induced dissipation of the artificial atom, along with other renormalization effects from MaTCG.
-Finally, we summarize our results in Section \ref{Sec: Summary} and propose some directions for future studies.
+The sections of this paper are organized as follows: \Sec{Sec: TCG perturbation theory} introduces the TCG perturbation theory where we present a closed-form formula for the TCG master equation at each order assuming that the interaction-picture Hamiltonian admits a Fourier expansion in the frequency domain; we also propose a diagrammatic representation for each superoperator coefficient in the master equation. \Sec{Sec: TCG open quantum systems} discusses the time-coarse grained dynamics of open quantum systems in the system+bath formalism, and shows how a reduced Markovian master equation for the system can be derived from the EQME of the system+bath density matrix.
+We show how TCG provides natural justification for the Markov and secular approximations in the derivation of the Lindblad master equation (LME), and extend the LME to account for finite time resolutions. \Sec{Sec: Spin_Cavity} investigates a toy model of the dispersive readout of a spin with a linear cavity mode, and discusses in detail the effective corrections and emergent dynamics obtained at each order in the corresponding EQME.
+In particular we find measurement-induced spin energy jumps which have not been captured by any effective Hamiltonian methods in the literature. \Sec{Sec: the readout problem} applies the MaTCG to an experimentally-relevant model of the transmon readout problem, where we demonstrate the emergence of drive-induced dissipation of the artificial atom, along with other renormalization effects from MaTCG.
+Finally, we summarize our results in \Sec{Sec: Summary} and propose some directions for future studies.
 Details of the mathematical derivations and some lengthy formulas can be found in the Appendices.